Parameter rigid actions of simply connected nilpotent Lie groups: Introduction

-In Section \ref{const} we construct parameter rigid actions of nilpotent groups using Theorem \ref{main}.
+In Section \ref{const} we construct parameter rigid actions of nilpotent Lie groups using Theorem \ref{main}.
 It is a generalization of dos Santos' example.
-Let $N$ be a connected and simply connected nilpotent Lie group and $\Gamma$, $\Lambda$ be lattices in $N$.
-Consider the action of $\Lambda$ on $\GN$ by right multiplication and let $\tilde{\rho}$ be its suspended action of $N$.
+Let $N$ be a simply connected nilpotent Lie group and $\Gamma$, $\Lambda$ be lattices in $N$.
+Consider the action of $\Lambda$ on $\GN$ by right multiplication.
+Let $\tilde{\rho}$ be its suspended action of $N$ on $\Gamma\backslash N\times_\Lambda N$.

 \begin{thm} If $\Lambda$ is Diophantine with respect to $\Gamma$, then the action $\tilde{\rho}$ of $N$ is parameter rigid. \end{thm}